 unprofessional nature is made.

 * All reasonable efforts are made to ensure own security when operating in anyone’s home.

 * Personal visitor is never invited or allowed to visit a client’s home or entertained while on duty outside of the

 * Cell phone use is kept to a minimum, indulged in only when absolutely necessary and done discretely, and that

 cell phone charging is done at home, not in the client’s home occurs except in an emergency.

-* Headphones or Bluetooth is never worn on duty.
+* Headphones or Bluetooth are never worn on duty.

 * Sleeping on the job only occurs when and if there is an agreed break time and, in the place, agreed with the

-* Intent to be absent from duty is made known to client in advance to allow for a replacement to be sent in.
+* Intent to be absent from duty is made known to the client in advance to allow for a replacement to be sent in.

 ADDITIONALLY, the nurse | caregiver must never expose clients to the following:

 * Reports | complaints about personal issues or requests for access or privileges that were not agreed on prior to

 accepting the job e.g., salary advance, loans, computer use, meals, transportation, etc.